timschott/interview-prep/ds/ml-conceptual.md

     * XGBoost
     * ADAboost
 * what is a bias term?
+  * bias term provides a weight-free representation of data
+  * for example with linear regression, the bias term ensures that our model doesnt require points to pass through the origin
+  * in neural networks, it helps move the outputs of activation functions slightl
 * diff bt parametric and non parametric model?
   * a parametric model relies on underlying assumptions that a set of parameters can capture everything there is to know about the data
   * non parametric models do not rely on this assumption